Environmental Monitoring, Reasons and Protections, Environmental Sciences

 Reasons for Environmental Monitoring

-The benefits of environmental management depend on its ability to improve society’s quality of life by demonstrating the relationship between the environment and health.
-Converting environmental monitoring data into information and informing the public about current events is crucial to informing citizens about environmental conditions.
+• The benefits of environmental management depend on its ability to improve society’s quality of life by demonstrating the relationship between the environment and health.

-Useful applications for environmental monitoring include public water protection, risk management, and radioactive waste disposal, pollution analysis, and assessment of pollutants affecting local air quality and human health, on the safety and management of natural resources such as soil and water. climate forecasting, resource allocation for land use and economic development and energy analysis and business intelligence, determination of population density in relation to natural resources and economic development, economic mapping of nature, conservation of endemic species, and global climate change.
+Useful applications for environmental monitoring include public water protection, risk management, radioactive waste disposal, pollution analysis, and assessment of pollutants affecting local air quality and human health, on the safety and management of natural resources such as soil and water. climate forecasting, resource allocation for land use and economic development and energy analysis and business intelligence, determination of population density in relation to natural resources and economic development, economic mapping of nature, conservation of endemic species, and global climate change.

 Leave a Reply